 Rowlesburg is a tiny town located in the state of West Virginia.
 With a population of 435 people and just one neighborhood, Rowlesburg is the 209th largest community in West Virginia.
 Rowlesburg has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Rowlesburg is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Rowlesburg is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Rowlesburg is a town of sales and office workers, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Rowlesburg who work in sales jobs (23.11%), maintenance occupations (13.78%), and office and administrative support (7.11%).

 Also of interest is that Rowlesburg has more people living here who work in computers and math than 95% of the places in the US.

-As is often the case in a small town, Rowlesburg doesn't have a public transportation system that people use for their commute.
+Rowlesburg is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 In Rowlesburg, just 11.28% of people have at least a bachelor's degree, which is quite a bit lower than the national average for cities and towns of 21.84%.